ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

     docker ps
     ```

-6. There should be **two new images in Docker**:
+6. There should be **two new containers in Docker**:

-    - cb-data-visualisation-enabler
+    - cbenabler
-    - cb-data-visualisation-enabler-server
+    - cbenabler-server

 7. Go to the web browser and try to access to the enabler in the following URL:

     ```url
-    localhost/map-dashboard
+    localhost
     ```

 [Top](#tutorials-for-deployment)